 The medieval mystic Julian of Norwich is a devotional favorite of mine.
-I will soon be offering short meditations on her work, with breath prayers to carry you through your day, along with presentations and retreats that you can book for your church or group.
+I am in a process of writing short meditations on her work, with breath prayers to carry you through your day, and I’d love to offer presentations and retreats that you can book for your church or group.
 Posts about her writing on my Home page are tagged “Julian of Norwich” so that you can find them easily.
-And below are some excellent resources to aid your exploration; this list will continue to grow, especially as the 650th anniversary of Julian’s experience of the “revelations of divine love” approaches in 2023.
+And below are some excellent resources to aid your exploration; this list continues to grow, especially as the 650th anniversary of Julian’s experience of the “revelations of divine love” came recently, in May 2023.

 Julian of Norwich website, curated by the Friends of Julian and the staff of St. Julian’s Church in Norwich, UK.